SimonCropp/Replicant/readme.md

 ### Construction

 An instance of HttpCache should be long running.
-Usually added as a singleton when using dependency injection.

 <!-- snippet: Construction -->
 <a id='snippet-construction'></a>